bzcheeseman/Dali/README.md

 That's it.
 Now built examples will be stored in `cpp/build/examples`.
 For instance a character prediction model using Stacked LSTMs is built under `cpp/build/examples/character_prediction`.

+#### Run a simple example

+Let's run a simple example.
+We will use data from [Paul Graham's blog](http://paulgraham.com) to train a language model.
+This way we can generate random pieces of startup wisdom at will!
+After about 5-10 minutes of training time you should see it generate sentences that sort of make sense.
+To do this go to cpp/build and execute

+    examples/language_model --flagfile ../flags/language_model_simple.flags

+That's it.
+Don't forget to checkout examples/langauge_model.cpp.
+It's not that scary!

+#### MKL Zaziness Problems

+On Mac OSX, or more generally when using [Intel's gracious MKL Library](https://software.intel.com/en-us/intel-mkl) you may encounter an interesting bug with [`Eigen`](http://eigen.tuxfamily.org/bz/show_bug.cgi?id=874) where `MKL_BLAS` is shown as undefined during compilation.

+To fix this bug (feature?) make the modifications listed [here](https://bitbucket.org/eigen/eigen/pull-request/82/fix-for-mkl_blas-not-defined-in-mkl-112/diff) to your Eigen header files and everything should be back to normal.

 #### Stacked LSTMs